EUROVOLC-ML/VolUnD-Toolkit/README.md

   - train_dir: as above
   - test_dir: folder where the dataset files for the testing phase are located
   - data_location: as above
-  - CDF_mode: show reconstruction distances as percentual using Probability Density Function derived from Cumulative Distribution Function of trainingSet
+  - CDF_mode: show reconstruction distances as percentage using Probability Density Function derived from Cumulative Distribution Function of trainingSet
   - chunk_len: as above
   - chunk_only_one: as above
   - chunk_rate: as above